-- It can be applied to a single cell, not for the range of cells.
-If you apply it for more than one cell, only the first cell will be its reference.
-Look at the below example; we have selected two numbers, but it is showing the even number only for the number 75 and 76 is the nearest EVEN number.
+- It can be applied to a single cell, not a range of cells.
+If you use it for multiple cells, only the first cell will be its reference.
+Look at the example below; we have selected two numbers, but it shows the even number only for the number 75, and 76 is the nearest EVEN number.

 Result is :

 - It can be applied only to a series of numbers.
-If it is applied to something other than numbers, it will throw the error as #VALUE!.
+If applied to something other than numbers, it will throw the error as #VALUE!

 The result will be :